FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

 The `dataCenter` field in the top level of the spec specifies what data center these instances are running in.
 This will be used to set the `dcid` locality field.
 The `regions` section of the database describes all of the available regions.
 See the [FoundationDB documentation](https://apple.github.io/foundationdb/configuration.html#configuring-regions) for more information on how to configure regions.

 Replicating across data centers will likely mean running your cluster across multiple Kubernetes clusters, even if you are using a single-Kubernetes replication strategy within each DC.
 This will mean taking on the operational challenges described in the "Multi-Kubernetes Replication" section above.

+# Using Multiple Namespaces

+Our [sample deployment](https://raw.githubusercontent.com/foundationdb/fdb-kubernetes-operator/master/config/samples/deployment.yaml) configures the operator to run in single-namespace mode, where it only manages resources in the namespace where the operator itself is running.
+If you want a single deployment of the operator to manage your FDB clusters across all of your namespaces, you will need to run it in global mode.
+Which mode is appropriate will depend on the constraints of your environment.

+## Single-Namespace Mode

+To use single-namespace mode, set the `WATCH_NAMESPACE` environment variable for the controller to be the namespace where your FDB clusters will run.
+It does not have to be the same namespace where the operator is running, though this is generally the simplest way to configure it.
+When you are running in single-namespace mode, the controller will ignore any clusters you try to create in namespaces other than the one you give it.

+The advantage of single-namespace mode is that it allows owners of different namespaces to run the operator themselves without needing access to other namespaces that may be managed by other tenants.
+The only cluster-level configuration it requires is the installation of the CRD.
+The disadvantage of single-namespace mode is that if you are running multiple namespaces for a single team, each namespace will need its own installation of the controller, which can make it more operationally challenging.

+To run the controller in single-namespace mode, you will need to configure the following things:

+* A service account for the controller
+* The serviceAccountName field in the controller's pod spec
+* A `WATCH_NAMESPACE` environment variable defined in the controller's pod spec
+* A Role that grants access to the necessary permissions to all of the resources that the controller manages.
+See the [sample role](https://raw.githubusercontent.com/FoundationDB/fdb-kubernetes-operator/master/config/samples/deployment/rbac_role.yaml) for the list of those permissions.
+* A RoleBinding that binds that role to the service account for the controller

+The sample deployment provides all of this configuration.

+## Global Mode

+To use global mode, omit the `WATCH_NAMESPACE` environment variable for the controller.
+When you are running in global mode, the controller will watch for changes to FDB clusters in all namespaces, and will manage them all through a single instance of the controller.

+The advantage of global mode is that you can easily add new namespaces without needing to run a new instance of the controller, which limits the per-namespace operational load.
+The disadvantage of global mode is that it requires the controller to have extensive access to all namespaces in the Kubernetes cluster.
+In a multi-tenant environment, this means the controller would have to be managed by the team that is adminstering your Kubernetes environment, which may create its own operational

+To run the controller in global mode, you will need to configure the following things:

+* A service account for the controller
+* The serviceAccountName field in the controller's pod spec
+* A ClusterRole that grants access to the necessary permissions to all of the resources that the controller manages.
+See the [sample role](https://raw.githubusercontent.com/FoundationDB/fdb-kubernetes-operator/master/config/samples/deployment/rbac_role.yaml) for the list of those permissions.
+* A ClusterRoleBinding that binds that role to the service account for the controller

+You can build this kind of configuration easily from the sample deployment by changing the following things:

+* Delete the configuration for the `WATCH_NAMESPACE` variable
+* Change the Roles to ClusterRoles
+* Change the RoleBindings to ClusterRoleBindings